marcinus/ssh-junction/design/stage-1/stage-1-design.md

 ## TODO: move to later stages
  - Consider auditing instances for access in order to determine who was using login on what time (given that an account is shared).
 Restrict sudo access.

+## TODO: reconsider using ECDSA as it may have some flaws (RSA is more standard?)